captain-amygdala/pistorm/config_file/readme.md

 SYNTAX: `setvar VARIABLE_NAME {argument 1} {argument 2} ...`
 Example: `setvar swap-df0-df 1`
 Last but not least is the `setvar` command.
 This allows setting variables specific to the `platform` to enable/disable certain optional functionality, such as the RTG on the Amiga.
-More information about platform-specific `setvar` options can (hopefully) be found in the `platforms/[system_name]` directories on the github repo.
+More information about platform-specific `setvar` options can (hopefully) be found in the `platforms/[system_name]` directories on the GitHub repo.